 Jon is a deep, warm and experienced British Voiceover Artist with an acting background.
 Having trained at Rose Bruford College of Speech and Drama, Jon covered all aspects of TV, radio and theatre performance.
-He has a neutral/RP mature British voice with a hint of West Country.
-His voice age is 40 to 60 years.
+He has a neutral/RP mature British voice.
+His voice age is 50 to 70 years.

 Clients: Warner Brothers, Cadburys, British Medical Association, BIMCO, HMRC, Shell, SMART, United Nations, Maersk, RAC, Jaguar and AstraZeneca.

-Studio: Jon works from a shared professional studio equipped with sound booth, Neumann u87ai microphone, phone patch, Skype and iPDTL.
+Studio: Jon works from a professional home studio equipped with a sound booth and Rode NT1-A microphone.